bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

         - Both parties:
           - Receive (the remainder of) the full 64-byte public key from the other side.
-          - Use X-only[^35] ECDH to compute a shared secret from their private key and the exchanged public keys[^36], and deterministically derive from the secret 4 **encryption keys** (two in each direction: one for packet lengths, one for content encryption), a **session id**, and two 16-byte **garbage terminators**[^37]<ref>**What does a garbage terminator in the wild look like?**
+          - Use X-only[^34] ECDH to compute a shared secret from their private key and the exchanged public keys[^35], and deterministically derive from the secret 4 **encryption keys** (two in each direction: one for packet lengths, one for content encryption), a **session id**, and two 16-byte **garbage terminators**[^36]<ref>**What does a garbage terminator in the wild look like?**
             <div>

             <figure>
             <img src="bip-0324/garbage_terminator.png"
-            title="A garbage terminator model TX-v2 in the wild... sent by the responder" width="256"
+            title="A garbage terminator model TX-v2 in the wild... sent by the responder" width="256" />
-            alt="A garbage terminator model TX-v2 in the wild... sent by the responder" />
+            <figcaption>A garbage terminator model TX-v2 in the wild... sent by the
-            <figcaption aria-hidden="true">A garbage terminator model TX-v2 in the
-            wild... sent by the responder</figcaption>
+            responder</figcaption>
             </figure>

             </div>

 [^2]: **Why does the protocol need a garbage terminator?** While it is
-    in principle possible to use the garbage authentication packet directly as a terminator (scan until a valid authentication packet follows), this would be significantly slower than just scanning for a fixed byte sequence, as it would require recomputing a Poly1305 tag after every received byte.
+    in principle possible to use the first packet after the garbage directly as a terminator (scan until a valid packet follows), this would be significantly slower than just scanning for a fixed byte sequence, as it would require recomputing a Poly1305 tag after every received byte.

-[^3]: **Why does the protocol require a garbage authentication packet?**
+[^3]: **Why does the protocol authenticate the garbage?** Without
-    Otherwise the garbage would be modifiable by a third party without consequences.
+    garbage authentication, the garbage would be modifiable by a third party without consequences.
 We want to force any active attacker to have to maintain a full protocol state.
 In addition, such malleability without the consequence of connection termination could enable protocol fingerprinting.

 [^4]: **What features could be added in future protocol versions?**
     Examples of features that could be added in future versions include